 But as simple as it looks, making a Japanese Highball the traditional way means following exact steps and guidelines.

-Still, a Highball is more than simply putting together two ingredients.
-A Highball asks for perfect ratios and attention to detail.
+Still, a Highball is more than simply putting together two ingredients, it's about perfect ratios and attention to detail.

 How to make the perfect Japanese Highball

 Further, the ice should be crystal clear.
-A quality collins ice stick would be best, but regular clear ice cubes also do the trick.
+A quality collins ice stick is best, but regular clear ice cubes also do the trick.

 Once all the ingredients are chilled, you can start by adding ice into a Highball glass.
-Stir it for 30 seconds, then remove any melted water from the glass.
+Stir it for 30 seconds - only the ice-, then remove any melted water from the glass.